ansible/ansible/docsite/rst/modules/shell.rst

 .. versionadded:: 0.2

 The shell module takes the command name followed by a list of arguments, space delimited.
-It is almost exactly like the ``command`` module but runs the command through the user's configured shell on the remote node.
+It is almost exactly like the ``command`` module but runs the command through a shell (``/bin/sh``) on the remote node.

 .. raw:: html